Is Bethel a Cult?

 In case you’ve missed any of them, here’s a brief list for your reading enjoyment and — I hope! — spiritual edification:

-I’m a bit sensitized to that subject because of that old counseling proverb, “Spot it, you got it!”
+I’m a bit sensitized to the topic because of that old counseling proverb, “Spot it, you got it!”
 You see, I, too, used to be one of those hurlers of weaponized moistened soil until the Lord convicted me of my sins in that area.

 By His mercy, I repented.
 Others, tragically, have not been so convicted — or far, FAR worse, have hardened their hearts against such conviction — and remain unrepentant.